dmotz/commune.js/README.md

 In a browser that supports worker threads, the above will output:

 ```
-I will appear before the above does.
+I will appear before the loop finishes.
 I probably will too, depending on how fast your CPU is.
 [100000001, 100000002, 100000003]
 ```